What can I complain about?

-If you live in a strata block of units and your hot water is supplied from a gas or electric hot water system that is located in a common area of the building and also supplies other units, this is known as a 'common hot water system'.
+If you live in a strata block of units and your hot water is supplied from a gas or electric hot water system located in a common area of the building that also supplies other units, this is known as a 'common hot water system'.

-For customers with common hot water systems, energy retailers calculate customers’ bills by reconciling the amount of cold water supplied to the hot water system, the amount of energy used to heat the water, the number of units drawing from the system and the amount of hot water drawn by each unit, as registered by each unit’s hot water meter.
+If you have a common hot water system, your retailer will calculate your bill by reconciling the amount of cold water supplied to the hot water system, the amount of energy used to heat the water, the number of units drawing from the system and the amount of hot water drawn by each unit, as measured by each unit’s hot water meter.

 Can EWON investigate complaints about common hot water systems?

-We can investigate billing disputes about customers’ hot water consumption charges where a gas or electricity common hot water system is installed.
-Customers should contact their provider to try and resolve the problem first.
+We can investigate billing disputes about hot water consumption charges where a gas or electricity common hot water system is installed.

 - the occupancy rate of the dwelling

-If your complaint involves strata corporations or tenant/landlord issues, you can contact the NSW Fair Trading.
+If your complaint involves strata corporations or tenant/landlord issues, you can contact NSW Fair Trading.

-EWON has assisted a range of customers including small businesses, educational institutions, strata corporations and not-for-profit organisations.
+We can assist small businesses, educational institutions, strata corporations and not-for-profit organisations with energy complaints.
 Many of the complaints we receive from business customers relate to billing and contracts.
-We have also assisted customers with disputes involving their classification as a large retail customer.
+We can also assist customers with disputes involving their classification as a large retail customer.

-- whether they consume more or less than 100 MWh electricity or 1,000 gigajoules (Gj) gas per year
+- whether it consumes more or less than 100 MWh electricity or 1,000 gigajoules (Gj) gas per year

 - the number of staff employed